A step-by-step approach to invoice automation

 2. Centralise invoice management

 Consider establishing a centralised or shared service for invoice management.
-Inform your suppliers that they should send all invoices to your Accounts Payable function and enforce the policy.
-(In a 2008 member benchmarking survey done by the International Accounts Payable Professionals association (IAPP), more than two thirds (64.7%) of members stated centralisation was of utmost importance by giving it an importance rating of 5 on a scale of 1 to 5).
+Inform your suppliers that they should send all invoices to your AP function and enforce the policy.
+(In a benchmarking survey done by the International Accounts Payable Professionals association (IAPP), more than two thirds (64.7%) of members stated centralisation was of utmost importance by giving it an importance rating of 5 on a scale of 1 to 5).

 Implement a standard approach that captures invoices into some type of electronic form.
 You may start with a simple document scanning and indexing process.
 If you need to capture invoices in multiple locations, use a standard approach and centralised electronic filing system that will streamline your manual approval process.